 At $250k, the payment is going to be in the low thousands, maybe around $1200 or $1500 once you add the PITI or principal, interest, taxes, and insurance altogether.
-Now, this payment is just for an average home value.
+Now, this payment is just for the average home value.
 Some parts of the country may be higher or lower, but again we’re looking at an average.
-So, if we have a house for $250k, over time, regardless of if there is mortgage debt or not, the house should appreciate in value.
+So, if we have a house for $250k, over time, regardless of if there is mortgage debt or not, the house should appreciate.

 Again, we’re looking at a stock market return of 8%.
 Keep in mind this an arbitrary number.
 There is no guarantee of that type of performance.
 Some will say less, while others say more.
 However, there is a lot of data out there showing 30-year track numbers, and I believe 8% is a somewhat conservative number for this illustration.
 However, we’re going to assume the money is invested in equities or a reasonably aggressive portfolio.

 So, looking at the math for only the house and plugging in those numbers, here’s what we get.
-In 30 years time, with or without a mortgage, a $250k house should be worth roughly $810,000.
+In 30 years, with or without a mortgage, a $250k house should be worth roughly $810,000.
 That’s according to the home appreciation rate of 4%.
 So that’s not a bad investment.
 We went from $250,000 to $800,000 on this asset.
-Now again, if you’re in a part of the country where the houses appreciate more rapidly and let’s say you’re at a 5% return then obviously your return would be greater than $810k.
-Or if you’re in Smalltown, USA or middle America, you may not get a 4% ROI.
+Now again, if you’re in a part of the country where the houses appreciate more rapidly, and let’s say you’re at a 5% return, then obviously your return would be greater than $810k.
+Or if you’re in Smalltown, USA, or middle America, you may not get a 4% ROI.
 You may be significantly below.
-So,30 years from now instead of $800k, your home may only be worth $500,000 in value 30 years from now.
+So, 30 years from now instead of $800k, your home may only be worth $500,000 in value 30 years from now.
 Again, I am using an average.

 Alright, now let’s run the numbers a little differently and see what our total net worth is at the end of 30 years by investing the extra money in the stock market.
 We’re still buying the $250k home at 4%.
 This time we’re paying just the payment for 30 years.
 Nothing extra.
 We’re taking that $1000 from our raise investing in the stock market for 30 years with our 8% return rate.
-We already know at the end of that period according to our early calculations that the value of the house is $810k.
+We already know at the end of that period, based on our earlier calculations, the value of the house is $810k.
 What we need to know is the value of our stock at this point.
 Running those numbers, you end up with $1,417,613.
 That means our stock is worth around $500k more at the end of 30 years than it would’ve been in the 18 years we invested it after paying off the house.
 So now instead of $1.8 million, we’re now worth $2,217,614.
 Not bad considering we DID NOT pay our house off early.

-This is where inflation comes into play.
+Now we are going to factor inflation into our equation.
 There are several inflation calculators out there, and I use the CPI inflation calculator.
 So I ran the inflation scenarios.
-I took our mortgage payment of $1193.54, plugged it in to see what it would be in 10 years and based off their calculations the $1193.54 would inflate to about $1457.
+I took our mortgage payment of $1193.54, plugged it in to see what it would be in 10 years.
+Based on those calculations, the $1193.54 would inflate to about $1457.
 I also wanted to know what it was worth ten years ago.
 At that time in history, $1193 was only $970.
 What’s the point in all of this?
-Well, basically not only does the price of goods and services increase but so does our income.
+Well, basically, not only does the price of goods and services increase, but so does our income.

-Someone reading this may be thinking, “well what about interest?”
+Someone reading this may be thinking, “well, what about interest?”
 So let’s figure that in our synopsis too.
 If the average tax rate is 20%, and we get an interest deduction, which many people do, then that 4% is really only 3.2% because of the tax deduction.
-Obviously, that’s not the case for all, but many claim this deduction on their Schedule A tax return, (which is why you hire a good CPA).
+Obviously, that’s not the case for everyone; many claim the deduction on their Schedule A tax return (which is why you hire a good CPA).
 So, if you have a tax deduction and your house is appreciating at 4 percent regardless of the interest, you’re going to make a 0.8 percent growth on that asset.

 We already know that if we have this house paid for with cash with no interest whatsoever, it’s worth $810k some 30 years down the road.
 If we have this house paid for with interest in 30 years, it’s still worth $810k.
 So, what am I getting at?

-Look I can’t tell you what to do.
-What I can tell you is the math.
+Look, I’m not telling you what to do, but I can show you is the math for this scenario.
 Run the numbers and talk with your financial planner consistently to figure out what’s best for your particular situation.
 Don’t get it in your head that you have to pay your house off.
 There are plenty of mathematical reasons why you wouldn’t want to do that.
-Not to mention that most people only live in their house for seven years.
-What I do believe though is many times, we can go in and make a compromise.
+Not to mention that most people only live in their home for seven years.
+What I do believe, though, is many times we can go in and make a compromise.
 Instead of it being all or nothing, we do a little of both, more of a 50/50 attack.
 We get a little more aggressive on the mortgage, and we invest a little extra to pad the retirement account.
 Sure paying the house off as soon as possible is a noble cause but not to the detriment of our retirement plan.

 Some will argue it gives them peace to tackle the mortgage because they have no debt.
 That’s awesome!
-However, you need to realize you also have an asset that you can’t get to quickly if you need it.
+However, you need to realize you also have an asset that you can’t get to if you need it quickly.
 It is simply tied down.
 As with anything, there are pros and cons.
-To say you’re making the wrong choice by paying the house, I can’t do to that.
-Neither can I say you’re making the wrong decision by investing and paying your fixed mortgage payment.
+To say you’re making the wrong choice by paying the house, I can’t do that.
+On the other hand, I also can’t tell you that you’re making the wrong decision by investing and paying your fixed mortgage payment.
 I know very successful people who’ve chosen both paths.